jwloptics/jwloptics/README.md

-Name:
+Name: \\
-  Jaewhan Lee
+\t Jaewhan Lee

-Affiliation:
+Affiliation: \\
-  KRISS-KAIST Graduate School of Quantum Science and Technology
+\t KRISS-KAIST Graduate School of Quantum Science and Technology

-Status:
+Status: \
-   PhD student
+\t PhD student

-Reseach topics:
+Reseach topics: \\
-  1. Engineering a quantum state through the interaction between an atom and a nanophotonic cavity.
+- Engineering a quantum state through the interaction between an atom and a nanophotonic cavity.
-  2. Near-field beam shaping on a silicon-nitride photonic chip.
+- Near-field beam shaping on a silicon-nitride photonic chip.